Subject38/bemapi/readme.md

 * ``plays`` – The integer total number of plays this user has logged using this profile.
 If unavailable, this should be set to -1.
 * ``match`` - A string enum representing whether this profile was an exact match or a partial match.
 Valid values are as follows:
    * ``exact`` - This profile is for the requested game/version.
 Additional attributes specified below are for this game/version.
    * ``partial`` - This profile is for the requested game, but a different version.
-If the server is capable of doing so, additional attributes should be converted for corret consumption for the game/version requested by the client.
+If the server is capable of doing so, additional attributes should be converted for correct consumption for the game/version requested by the client.
 If it is not possible, they should be set to -1 to indicate they are not available for the requested game/version.

 ### DDR Additional Attributes and Documentation